n1smm/Inception-42/README.md

 > This Docker-driven suite complements a fully standalone NixOS build that can be run directly from USB or installed on any Linux-capable machine.
 > To explore the custom NixOS ISO and live-USB workflow, see `./etc/nixos/target-config/README.md`.

-Inception leverages Docker Compose to deliver a self-contained stack—MariaDB, WordPress, Nginx, Redis, FTP, Adminer, Portainer, and a bespoke website—that can be spun up in seconds on any host.
+Inception leverages Docker Compose to deliver a self-contained stack—MariaDB, WordPress, Nginx, Redis, FTP, Adminer, Portainer, and a simple website — that can be spun up in seconds on any host.
 No additional setup is required beyond Docker and Docker Compose; everything you need travels with the containers, ensuring a consistent, portable environment whether you’re developing locally or deploying on new hardware.

 ### Download the latest Inception ISO here
 [ISO image](https://sourceforge.net/projects/inception-42/files/latest/download)